 This palace goes way back in Indias history books and big names such as Queen Elizabeth II, Obama and even John Lennon have stayed here.
 It is the perfect accompaniment to your Mumbai trip and you won’t regret the pennies.

-Here’s a guide to checking into the Taj Mahal Palace in Mumbai.
+Here’s a guide to checking into the Taj Mahal Palace Hotel in Mumbai.

 The hotel was built in 1903 by Jamsetji Tata.
 A pioneer Indian industrialist.
 If you weren’t aware, Tata is one of the biggest companies in the world today and the biggest conglomerate in India; and it all started with him.